ntomkin/fewp-project-starterkit/README.md

 * PHP
     * `heroku logs` can give you feedback on errors
     * You can log errors ( like console.log() ) by using error_log()

+* Postgres
+    * `heroku pg:psql` allows you to interactively query the database